Harshana-Rathnayaka/Hospital-Management-System-Mobile-App/README.md

 - Again the URL for emulators will be commented out by default.
 Uncomment it to access the `PDF` files from the emulator.
 - Sometimes the emulator might not be able to access the PDF files.
 - Disable the `proxy` from the emulator if that happens and apply `No Proxy` setting.
-- Then the application will work without any error but sometimes it might display a `connection closed` error randomly.
+- Then the application will work without any errors but sometimes it might display a `connection closed` error randomly.